 Departments & Organizations

-I am a pulmonary/critical care physician and epidemiologist with a research interest in tuberculosis (TB) diagnostic evaluation and case finding in low-income settings.
-I am currently working in two main areas: identifying novel biomarkers for TB diagnosis and treatment monitoring, and translating evidence-based TB diagnostic strategies into routine clinical and public health practice using implementation science.
+I am a pulmonary/critical care physician with a research interest in diagnostic evaluation and case finding for tuberculosis (TB) in low-income settings.
+I am currently working in two main areas: identifying novel biomarkers for diagnosis and treatment monitoring of TB, and translating evidence-based strategies for diagnostic evaluation of TB into routine clinical and public health practice using implementation science.
 Much of my research takes place in Uganda, where TB and HIV/AIDS are highly prevalent.

 I teach a course at the Yale School of Public Health on implementation science, and co-direct a Fogarty research training program on TB and other pulmonary complications of HIV/AIDS in Uganda.